dodie/dotfiles/windows-customizations.md

 - Settings > Opening Notepad > When Notepad starts: Start new session and discard unsaved changes

 Install:
+- Notepad++
 - PowerToys for Windows (for Text Extractor and Advanced Paste)
+  - Enable Text Extractor
-- Notepad++
+  - Enable Advanced Paste
+  - Enable Keyboard manager, and go to its settings
+    - Remap Caps Lock to Left Shift
+    - Remap Lenovo's annoying Print Screen button which is right next to Right Alt to Right Alt.